lashgar/ipmacc/README.md

 * Refer to docs/ipmacc-openacc.pptx to learn basics of OpenACC.
 * Refer to TODO document to see latest changes and the roadmap.
 * Refer to INSTALL file for installation.
-* Refer to docs/ipmacc-performance.pdf to see the performance comparison of OpenACC applications compiled by our implementation to native CUDA implementation.
+* Refer to docs/ipmacc-performance.pdf to see the performance comparison of OpenACC applications compiled by our implementation versus native CUDA implementation.
 * After the installation, the best way to start is to compile and run the samples in the test-case/ directory.
 Example:
 ```
     $ ipmacc test-case/vectorAdd.c -o vectorAdd
     $ ./vectorAdd
 ```
 * There are microbenchmarks to evaluate the overhead of memory allocation, memory copies, and kernel launches under test-case/microbenchmarks/ directory.
-Also there are wide set of benchmarks under test-case/rodinia/
+Also there are wide set of benchmarks under test-case/rodinia/openacc/

 # Usage: